 In early 1952 at Sandia Base, New Mexico, the AFSWP initiated a nuclear weapons employment course (NWEC) designed to teach the data, techniques, and procedures necessary to employ nuclear weapons.
-Later that same year the first Army-run employment course was conducted at the U.S. Army Command and General Staff College.
-The Army course was patterned in detail after the AFSWP course and incorporated directly the AFSWP system of target analysis.
-The course was eight weeks long and was relatively technical with respect to the average officer's background and probable future needs.
+Later that same year the first Army-run employment course was conducted at the U. S. Army Command and General Staff College.
+The Army course was patterned in detail after the AFSWP course and incorporated directly the AF-SWP system of target analysis.
+The course was eight weeks long and was relatively technical with respect to the aver-

+Training of all officers in essentials of nuclear weapons employment can be facilitated by thoroughly integrating nuclear weapons instruction as a necessary and normal element of their professional education age officer's background and probable future needs.
 It emphasized the technical details of nuclear weapons and target analysis rather than the broad basic knowledge of nuclear weapons and their effects.
-Such a curriculum did much to engender the feeling throughout the Army that nuclear weapons employment was a technical subject, filled with pitfalls for the average officer, and properly a sphere for a modern-day specialist with his slide rule.
+Such a curriculum did much to engender the feeling throughout the Army that nuclear weapons employment was a technical subject, filled with pitfalls for the average officer, and properly a sphere for a modernday specialist with his slide rule.